Phalynx/WoT-Replay-To-JSON/README.md

 * Repo: https://github.com/Phalynx/WoT-Replay-To-JSON
 * Binaries: http://www.vbaddict.net/content/53-WoT-Replay-JSON

+## Respect for my work
+Please respect my work invested in this project.
+You have to give me credit on your application or website.

-# Supported Versions
+## Supported Versions
 * WoT 0.7.x and higher.
-* Latest tested version: WoT 0.9.0.
+* Latest tested version: WoT 0.9.1.

-# Python
+## Python
 * You need Python 2.7, or just use the compiled version wotrp2j.exe

-# Usage
+## Usage
 * wotrp2j.pyc <replay.wotreplay>
 		creates a text file with the name of the replay where the extension has been replaced by ".json"